Finesse/SwiftMailerDefaultsPlugin/README.md

 ]);
 ```

-The array indexes are the name of the properties which are the `Swift_Mime_SimpleMessage` methods names without `set` and
+The array indexes are the names of the properties which are the `Swift_Mime_SimpleMessage` methods names without the
-with lowercase first letter.
-For example, the `body` property corresponds to the `setBody` method, `readReceiptTo` to
+`set` word and with lowercase first letter.
+For example, the `body` property corresponds to the `setBody` method,
-`setReadReceiptTo` and so on.
+`readReceiptTo` to `setReadReceiptTo` and so on.

 The array values are the first and the only arguments for the corresponding methods.
 Properties with the `null` value
 are discarded.